omni-network/omni/docs/content/operate/4-roadmap.md

 ## ✅ Private Developer Omega Testnet

-- This testnet is currently live.
-- You can join the testnet as a full node.
-- Instructions for joining as a full node can be found in our documentation.
-- Please note that the network will be reset on occasion, so you will need to resync any nodes that you set up.

 ## ✅ Public Omega Testnet

-- Omega testnet is now live.
-- Initially Omega will launch with just validators run by the Omni team.

-## ⏳ Public Omega Testnet + Whitelisted Validators
+## ✅ Public Omega Testnet + Whitelisted Validators

-- You will be able to run a validator, archive node, or seed node.
-- Validators must be whitelisted by team.
-Note that the AVS whitelist is not the same as the validator whitelist.
-- If you will be running a validator on mainnet, we highly recommend doing it on Omega as well.
-- To run a validator, you will need access to an RPC endpoint (full node) for all supported chains.
-- Initial supported chains include: Ethereum Holesky, Arbitrum Sepolia, Optimism Sepolia, and Base Sepolia.
-Note that you’ll also need to run Ethereum Sepolia for the Arbitrum, Optimism and Base Sepolia full nodes.
-- We recommend running a full node for supported chains, even for testnet, to ensure the stability of infrastructure in preparation for mainnet.
-- To simulate mainnet, we will also be running a network upgrade during public testnet.
-We will need to coordinate this upgrade with you.

-#### **Action items**

-- Run a validator (see [instructions](./2-validator.md))
+- Operators have been onboarded on Omega testnet.
+See [public dashbboard](https://omniops.grafana.net/d/ddycpqfje3pxcb/validator-dash-public)
-- Run a network upgrade
+- Operators have applied the [Uluwatu](3-uluwatu.md) network upgrade.

+## ⏳ Mainnet - Beta

-  - We will be reaching out to coordinate this once all operators are validating on Omega.
+- Whitelisted operators will be asked to validate mainnet once ready.

-## 🗺️ Mainnet - Beta

-- Pending audit completion, our mainnet v1 release will be the same as Omega.
-- You will need to stake a minimum amount of 100 OMNI tokens to be able to register your validator on mainnet.
+- You will need to stake a minimum amount of 100 OMNI tokens initially.
 - Slashing will be enabled for double signing.
 You may be jailed for inactivity, but can unjail your validator if you come back online.
 - Staking rewards, withdrawals, delegations, and ETH restaking will NOT be enabled.
 - You will need to run full nodes for: Ethereum, Arbitrum, Optimism, and Base (if you don’t already).
 Your Omni validator will need access to RPC endpoints for those chains.